-Considering an Installment Agreement with the IRS or state of Michigan?
+Considering an Installment Agreement with the IRS?
 Get the Best Payment Plan Possible

 How Tax Installment Agreements Work

 One tax relief option available to almost everyone is a tax payment plan or installment agreement; this is where you agree to make monthly payments towards your back tax debt, and the state of Michigan and the IRS agree not to take any other collection actions other than garnishing your tax refunds (as long as you are current with your payments).
 While on an installment agreement, penalties and interest continue to accrue on any unpaid tax balance, and any refunds due will continue to be garnished.
 Depending on the terms of your payment plan, the IRS or Michigan Department of Treasury may or may not file a tax lien against you while the agreement is in place.

 The IRS and state of Michigan each have their own guidelines to determine the amount of your monthly payment.
 In most cases, there are two types of payment plans: those that depend on how long it will take to re-pay your tax debt, and plans based on how much you can afford to pay.
 A good tax attorney will help you to negotiate the lowest possible payments; they already know what the IRS is likely to accept.

 How Long Payment Plans Last